 - You have a full-time receptionist and voicemail is only for overflow

-For everyone else — especially solo contractors and small crews trying to grow — voicemail is leaving serious money on the table.
+For everyone else, especially solo contractors and small crews trying to grow, voicemail can hide useful lead context.

 Making the Switch

-Switching from voicemail to an AI receptionist takes about 5 minutes with most services.
+Switching from voicemail to an AI receptionist is usually a short setup project.
 With OnCrew, the process is:

 - Sign up and enter your business details